mlcommons/medperf/cli/medperf/web_ui/tests/e2e_cc/RECIPE_gcp_safety.md

 Report what it says either way.
 A pass is the first real evidence the integrity proof works; a failure is a finding worth more than the run itself.

-**On CPU this passes (7 checks).
-On GPU it fails**, on the STABLE-image check, for the reason set out at the end of this recipe.
-That failure is expected as of 2026-08-27 and is a product gap, not a broken run — but do not report a GPU run as clean until it is resolved.
+**On CPU this passes (7 checks).** On GPU it used to fail on the STABLE-image check; that gap was closed on 2026-09-03 and a GPU run should now pass too — see the end of this recipe.
+Report a GPU failure there as a regression.

 If the collection step in the browser said the execution left no results, the workload failed — go to the serial console of the VM you ran on, not to this